cmisenas/canny-edge-detection/README.md

 Access program on port 8000.

 ##TODO
-+ Image uploading.
++ Cleanup image uploading.
-  Currently, it is not able to upload images (image must already be on the img folder)
++ Add other filters
+  Though this will make the repo name incorrect now.

 ##License
 Distributed under the terms of the [GNU General Public License version 3](http://www.gnu.org/copyleft/gpl.html).

 ```
 Copyright (C) 2013 cmisenas

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by